 Yikes?
 That’s how much screenplays sell for?!

-Check out the image blew where the WGA outlines what you’ll be paid for each scenario for writing a feature film.
+Check out the WGA minimums where it says what you’ll be paid for each scenario for writing a feature film.

 These numbers are great, but starting out, you may not be working with a company that’s a WGA signatory.
 If the company you’re working for is not a part of the WGA, then you can expect less.